Cpt-Baker/IntoTheFray/README.md

 I didn't have much time to tweak the AI, so it's really hard to destroy them without dying, so my best advice is to just fly away and focus on destroying all the supply depots.

+Warning: This is a prototype so there are quite a few bugs At the moment there isn't a barrier blocking you from leaving the map so trying staying in bounds